opentok/opentok-network-test/README.md

 ## Sample code

-This repo includes sample code showing how to build a pre-call test using version 2.6 of each of the OpenTok client SDKs: Android, iOS, and JavaScript.
+This repo includes sample code showing how to build a network test using each of the OpenTok client SDKs: Android, iOS, and JavaScript.
 Each sample shows how to determine the the appropriate audio and video settings to use in publishing a stream to an OpenTok session.
 To do this, each sample app publishes a test stream to the session and then uses the Network Stats API to check the quality of that stream.
 Based on the quality, the app determines what the client can